 Tom and Laura did a wonderful job leading the group.
 Tom is incredibly knowledgeable about Africa and the animals we were seeing (and the guides in the national parks were exceptional too).
 Laura did a great job leading the group in yoga & expressive movement sessions, which really made a difference in feeling embodied in the experience.
 The two of them make a great team.

 This really is a once in a lifetime experience, and I really think going with Tom and Laura is the best way to do it.
+I was able to experience Africa on a deeper, more meaningful level.

 I had never considered doing a safari before I heard about the Open Heart Safari.
 Something about Tom’s passion in describing the trip, the prospect of stunning wildlife with intentional personal and spiritual connection, and a desire to do something special for myself motivated me to sign up.
 This was a very big commitment for me in terms of time and money.
 But once the trip started, I never once doubted that I’d made a good decision.
 By the end of the 2 weeks, it felt as if the entire trip had been designed and executed specifically for my personal benefit.
 The heart-opening activities (sharing our intentions and reactions with the group, poems, meditations, and movement) were powerfully effective in opening my heart to a deep impactful experience of the wildlife, wilderness, and local communities we visited.
 I started the trip hoping to get some clarity on my career direction.
 Now at the end of the trip I feel a major transformation in my life has been catalyzed.